pkhuong/pkhuong.github.io/source/_posts/2020-02-01-too-much-locality-for-store-forwarding.markdown

 I described two tools that I use regularly when optimising code for contemporary hardware.
-Finding ways to scatter around scheduling slack is always useful, both in software and in real life planning.[^unless-people] However, I think the more powerful one is using buffering to expose bulk operations, which tends to open up more opportunities than just doing the same thing in a loop.
+Finding ways to scatter around scheduling slack is always useful, both in software and in real life planning.[^unless-people] One simple way to do so is to add bounded buffers, and to flush buffers as soon as they fill up (or refill when they become empty), instead of waiting until the next write to the buffer.
+However, I think the more powerful transformation is using buffering to expose bulk operations, which tends to open up more opportunities than just doing the same thing in a loop.
-In the case above, we found a 20% speed-up which, for someone who visit their [Backtrace dashboard](https://help.backtrace.io/en/articles/2765535-triage) a couple times a day, can add up to an hour or two at the end of the year.
+In the case above, we found a 20% speed-up; for someone who visit their [Backtrace dashboard](https://help.backtrace.io/en/articles/2765535-triage) a couple times a day, that can add up to an hour or two at the end of the year.

 TL;DR: When a function is hot enough to look into, it's worth asking why it's called so often, in order to focus on higher level bulk operations.